 Ambassador Marcelle M. Wahba

-Ambassador Marcelle M. Wahba was appointed by the board of directors on December 10, 2014 to serve as the first president of the Arab Gulf States Institute in Washington.
+Ambassador Marcelle M. Wahba is president emeritus and distinguished fellow of the Arab Gulf States Institute in Washington.
+She served as the founding president of AGSIW from December 10, 2014 until May 24, 2019.
 Prior to her appointment as president, Wahba led DerMar International, LLC, a consulting firm focused on assisting American businesses seeking to establish or expand their presence in the Middle East.
 Consulting assignments included PineBridge Investments, Booz Allen Hamilton, the Department of Defense, and Northrop Grumman.

 Wahba retired from the U.S. Department of State in May 2008, class of Minister Counselor, after a 22-year career spent mostly in the Middle East.
 Wahba was confirmed as ambassador to the United Arab Emirates in October 2001.
 She received the White House Presidential Meritorious Service Award for her service in the UAE and was decorated with the UAE’s Order of Independence.
 Her Washington assignments included serving at the Pentagon as the foreign affairs advisor to the chief of staff of the U.S. Air Force and as the deputy at the National War College of the National Defense University at Fort McNair.

 Wahba graduated from Western College for Women in Oxford, Ohio, with a Bachelor of Arts in political science and a minor in international relations.
 She received a Diploma in National Security from the National War College, National Defense University, Washington, DC in June 2006.

 Social and Economic Transformation in the Gulf Has Already Begun, but It Remains in Its Early Stages

 It is increasingly clear that energy resources and revenues alone cannot sustain Gulf Arab economies and societies for the long term.